spensation/spensation.github.io/_posts/2018-07-22-react_redux_delete_a_record_from_a_rails_api.markdown

 #### Handling the event:

-Over in our Container we will pass the onClick event props of onDelete to each instance of Nap.
+Over in our Container we will pass the onClick event props of onDelete to each instance of Nap and set it equal to a function we will define named  deleteThisNap().

 *from NapPage.js*
 ```